 Adopting national coronavirus support principles into water codes 2020

-Embedding these national principles into our codes will ensure Victoria’s consumer protection framework is:
+Embedding these national principles into our codes ensured Victoria’s consumer protection framework was:

 - accessible for the benefit of all.

-Many of the protections outlined in the national principles are already regulated in some way through our water customer service codes.
+Many of the protections outlined in the national principles were already regulated in some way through our water customer service codes.
 Areas extended by the national principles include:

 - expanded hardship support for small businesses customers